Wilhelm Karl Ritter von Haidinger

-Wilhelm Karl Ritter von Haidinger (or Wilhelm von Haidinger, or most often Wilhelm Haidinger) (5 February 179519 March 1871) was an Austrian mineralogist.
+Wilhelm Karl Haidinger (5 February 1795 – 19 March 1871), ennobled as Wilhelm Ritter von Haidinger in 1864, was an Austrian mineralogist.

 Early life

 Haidinger's father was the mineralogist Karl Haidinger (1756–1797), who died when Wilhelm was only two years old.
-The books on mineralogy and the collection of rocks and minerals of his father will almost certainly have raised the interest of young Wilhelm.
-The collection of his uncle, banker Jakob Friedrich van der Nüll, was by far larger and much more precious, even to such a degree that the famous professor Friedrich Mohs of Freiberg (Germany) had been asked to describe it in detail.
+The books on mineralogy and the collection of rocks and minerals of his father almost certainly had raised the interest of young Wilhelm.
+The collection of his uncle, banker Jakob Friedrich van der Nüll, was by far larger and much more precious, even to such a degree that famous professor Friedrich Mohs of Freiberg (Germany) had been asked to describe it in detail.
 Young Wilhelm Haidinger and the professor often met in the house of Wilhelm's uncle.
-After completing the "Normalschule" and the "Grammatikalschule" Wilhelm started out his pre-academical training at the local "Gymnasium".
-However, after completing only his first year, the "Humanitätsclasse", Wilhelm (now 17 years old) was asked by professor Friedrich Mohs to join him as his assistant at the newly founded Universalmuseum Joanneum in Graz.
+After completing the Normalschule and the Grammatikalschule, Wilhelm started out his preacademical training at the local Gymnasium.
+However, after completing only his first year, the Humanitätsclasse, Wilhelm (now 17 years old) was asked by professor Friedrich Mohs to join him as his assistant at the newly founded Universalmuseum Joanneum in Graz.